Mileage Deduction 2026

 How much is the mileage deduction worth for a typical freelancer?

-The IRS standard mileage rate for 2026 is 72.5 cents per mile.
-Every business mile you drive — to a client meeting, a coworking space, a supply run — reduces your taxable income by that amount.
+2026 is unusual: the IRS changed the business standard mileage rate partway through the year, so a single trip is worth whatever rate applied on the date you drove it.
+Every business mile — to a client meeting, a coworking space, a supply run — reduces your taxable income at that date’s rate.

-A freelancer who drives 2,500 business miles per year — one client visit per week — deducts $1,812 at the 2026 IRS rate of 72.5¢/mile.
-At a 25% effective tax rate, that is $453 in taxes saved from mileage alone.
-Most freelancers never log those miles.
+A freelancer who drives 2,500 business miles — one client visit per week — deducts $1,900.00 at the rate in effect from July 1, 2026.
+At a 25% effective tax rate that is $475.00 saved from mileage alone.
+Drive the same miles in the first half of 2026 and the deduction is $1,812.50, because the earlier rate applied.
+Most freelancers never log the miles at all.

 • Most freelancers never log those miles — losing the deduction entirely